Originally published December 4th, 2023

-Managing seasonal cash flow is an ongoing struggle for all businesses.
+Managing seasonal cash flow is an ongoing struggle for all businesses, especially if you're a seasonal business that experiences consistent seasonal fluctuations.
 August is viewed as a "ghost month" because people go on vacation and disrupt forecasts for business activity and markets.
-Other businesses bemoan the doldrums of February when the glitz of the holiday season is long gone and most industries hit a stretch of low activity and use it for projects.
+Other businesses bemoan the doldrums of February when the glitz of the holiday season is long gone and most industries hit a stretch of off season low activity and use it for projects.

-For many retail businesses, the sudden dropoff from the heights of the holiday season to the still waters of January wreaks havoc on cash flow management.
+For many retailers, the sudden dropoff from the heights of the holiday season to the still waters of January wreaks havoc on cash flow management.
 This is a dangerous problem, especially if you've ramped up spending to capture the holiday rush.
-The good news is your business knows that the sudden seasonal shift is approaching.
+The good news is your small business knows that the sudden seasonal shift is approaching.

 Taking some time out of your jam-packed holiday sales schedule is difficult, but it's the first step in creating your comprehensive seasonal cash flow management plan for the end of this year and the beginning of the next.